Pneumonia is an infection of the lungs. It affects the small airways and air sacs.

 Treatment options may include:

 Pneumonia caused by a bacterial infection can be treated with antibiotics.
-Antiviral medications may be used to help manage pneumonia caused by a virus.
+Antiviral medications may be used to help manage pneumonia caused by some viruses.

-Other medications may be used to help manage symptoms and keep your child more comfortable.
+Other medications may be used to help manage symptoms reduce discomfort.

 Hospitalization may be needed for children with severe pneumonia, or who are at high risk for severe pneumonia.
 Treatments in the hospital may include: